-As property prices continue to rise, many young Gen Y’s are concerned that they may have missed their opportunity to get onto the property ladder altogether.
+Sure there are some incentives for first home buyers including the First Home Loan Deposit Scheme, but as property prices continue to rise, many young Gen Y’s are concerned that they may have missed their opportunity to get onto the property ladder altogether.

 At the same time some commentators insist that Australian housing markets are just too expensive so it makes more financial sense to rent.

 So what is the best way to go?

 Do you rent or buy?

 The truth is there are pros and cons for both options and ultimately, it’s up to you to work out whether renting or buying a home suits your personal and financial situation best.

 The most obvious advantage to renting is flexibility; as a tenant you can freely relocate from home to home and area to area once your lease expires.

 But because of the costs associated with buying and selling property, as a home owner you have less flexibility when it comes to moving house.

 It costs about 4% of the sale price of your home to sell (agents fees, advertising, etc) and about 6% of the purchase cost to buy (stamp duty, government fees, loan establishment fees, etc).

 Secondly, renting can often be a cheaper alternative to buying...